 Natural disasters make the news around the world and they do happen in locations such as Nelson.
 While no one can predict an emergency, it is important to plan for a variety of possibilities.
 All capable adults should be prepared for unforeseen emergencies, and should prepare their family in advance, so they will not be frightened if a real event takes place.
-Your personal plan can make a significant difference to you and your family's well being.
+Your personal plan and your 72 Hour Grab and Go Kit (PDF) can make a significant difference to you and your family's well being.

 Some emergencies to prepare for are: